geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab2_Ex3_ProPlus.md

 17. In the **Stay signed in?** window, select the **Don't show this again** check box and then select **Yes.**

-18. In the **Microsoft Office Home** page for Laura, notice that no Office 365 apps appear (since Laura does not have an Office 365 license assigned).
+18. In the **Microsoft Office Home** page for Laura, notice that no Microsoft 365 apps appear (since Laura does not have an Office 365 license assigned).
 Select the **Install Office** drop-down arrow, and then select **Install software**.

 19. This displays the **My account** window for Laura.
 Under the **Office apps &amp; devices** section, select **View apps &amp; devices**.
 Note the message that appears at the top of page.
-Laura has not been assigned an Office license that includes the Office desktop apps, so she’s unable to install Office 365 ProPlus. <br/>
+Laura has not been assigned an Office license that includes the Office desktop apps, so she’s unable to install Microsoft 365 Apps for enterprise. <br/>

 	‎**Important:** You have just verified that a user cannot download Microsoft 365 Apps for enterprise if he or she has not been assigned an appropriate Office 365 license.

-20. Leave your LON-CL1 VM open and remain signed into Office 365 as Laura Atkins for the next task.
+20. Leave your LON-CL1 VM open and remain signed into Microsoft 365 as Laura Atkins for the next task.

 ### Task 2 – Verify how the global Office download setting affects installing Microsoft 365 Apps for enterprise

 Holly is now going to test whether users can be prohibited from downloading Microsoft 365 Apps for enterprise if an admin such as herself turns off the global Office download setting that controls the downloading of mobile and desktop apps for all users.<br/>

 1. Switch back the Domain Controller VM (**LON-DC1**).
-You should still be logged in as Holly Spencer, Adatum’s Enterprise Administrator.
+You should still be logged into Microsoft 365 as Holly Spencer, Adatum’s Enterprise Administrator.

 2. To turn off the global Office download setting, select the **Microsoft 365 admin center** tab in your browser, and then if necessary, select **...Show all** in the left-hand navigation pane.
 Select **Settings**, and then within the group, select **Org Settings**.

-3. In the **Settings** window, scroll down through the list of services and select **Office software download settings.**
+3. In the **Settings** window, the **Services** tab is displayed by default.
+Scroll down through the list of services and select **Office software download settings.**

 4. In the **Office software download settings** window, under the **Apps for Windows and mobile devices** section, the **Office (includes Skype for Business)** check box is currently selected.
 Select this check box so that it’s blank, which turns this feature **Off**.